gspletzer/wheelie_good_eats/README.md

 ## **What Does This App Do?**

 Once you are live (no pun intended) in the browser, you will see a scrollable list of all the `APPROVED` food trucks from the city's permit office.
-(Technically, it's coming from a downloaded CSV file from their website that was parsed and seeded into your local database, but you get the point.)
+(Technically, it's coming from a downloaded CSV file from their website that was parsed and seeded into your local database, but it simulates the concept.)

-On the root (`/`) view you will note 3 buttons:
+On the root (`/`) view you will note 2 buttons and a search box:

 - `PICK FOR ME`: Selects a random truck from the list for you to dine at.
-It renders your result at `/winner`.
+It renders your result in the primary card display area.
-- `NARROW IT DOWN`: Allows user to type an input into the text box (located above the button) and perform a query of the food trucks that match the food item entered.
+- `SEARCH BOX`: Allows user to type an input into the text box and perform a query of the food trucks that match the string entered (ideally an actual food item).
 If no items match, you will get a message that says `Uh-oh, no matches.
 Craving something else?` at which point, you can enter a new input, or click either of the other buttons.
+If you click the search icon without entering at least one character in the search box, you will received a pop-up error message informing you that you need to enter something in the input box in order to execute the search function.
-- `SHOW ALL`: Allows the user to quickly return to a display of all food tracks.
+- `REFRESH`: Allows the user to quickly return to a display of all food tracks.

-On the `/winner` view you will see 2 buttons:

-- `ROLL AGAIN`: If you are not happy with the food truck that was selected for you, you can "roll again" and a new recommendation will appear on the screen.
-- `BACK TO ALL TRUCKS`: As suggested this button will take you back to the root view with all the trucks displayed again.

 ## **Testing**